 Once you have a clear understanding of your audiences’ wants and needs, and how you can move them to think, feel and act, you are ready to begin crafting your key message platform.

 Create a multi-level platform that includes:

 Elevator Speech: Your five-second billboard that quickly gives the highlights of your story.
 Importantly, your brief message should easily lead to follow-up questions.

 Overarching Messages: These messages resonate with all audiences and can be used in multiple applications, on multiple channels.

-- Now, what?
-Tell the recipient what to do.
+3. Now, what?
+Tell the recipient exactly what to think and do.

 Download a copy of the Pathway and pull it out any time you craft new key messaging.
 It serves as a powerful visual tool and reminder of what it takes to create messages that truly resonate.

 Bringing your key messaging to life

 Once you’ve created your key message platform it’s time to share it with the people who matter most to your organization.
 This platform becomes the DNA of your brand or initiative story.
 Include messages in talk tracks, collateral and on social.
 Share the appropriate messaging with your customer-facing teams to ensure everything harmonizes.
 Every individual should internalize these messages and use them in authentic ways.